axeolotl69/stalactite/content/notes/psych/the brain/brain function.md

 	- located in the <mark style="background: #90BE6D;">temporal lobe of dominant hemisphere</mark>
 	- responsible for <u>comprehension of written and spoken language</u>
 	- people with wernicke's aphasia have a general impairment of language comprehension, but speech is still intact
+## lateralisation
+- the idea that (some) functions in the brain are specific to one hemisphere
+- sperry and gazzaniga researched 4 split brain patients (patients whose corpus callosum had been surgically cut to reduce severe epilepsy)
+- aim was to test the theory of lateralisation and to see if two hemispheres have uniquely different functions
+- when a picture of a spoon was shown to the left visual field, and ask to name/describe what they saw, patients said nothing, but when asked to pick up the object they did so successfully - **supports that lateralisation of language is in the left hemisphere**
+- when a simple word (eg pencil) was flashed to the right hemisphere, patients were able to pick the pencil from the group of objects - **supports that language production <u>is not exclusive</u> to the left hemisphere**